 If you are too far from our Sydney flagship salon, THINK HYDRATION, HYDRATION, HYDRATION and you will not go wrong until your next curl specialist visit.

-So what curl type are you?
+So what curly hair type are you?

 Let’s keep it simple.
 Look for an image that closely resembles the majority of your curl texture and once you do, hydrate, hydrate, hydrate (Can’t say this enough).
 Tweak as needed then for all the other questions, our curl experts will be more than happy to help.